-Having your smartphone hacked kind of feels like someone robbed your house — or maybe even worse.
-It’s a massive invasion of privacy, a violation of your personal space, and it may take a while to figure out what is missing.
+Having your smartphone hacked feels like someone robbed your house.
 Your smartphone doesn’t just hold your valuables; it signals to intruders which of your valuables are the most important to you.
-If something is on the phone you always have with you, then by definition, it rates.
+If something is on the phone you always have with you, then by definition, it’s meaningful.
+This massive invasion of privacy is a gross violation of your personal space, and it may take time to figure out what is missing.

-Smartphones are small devices that can easily get lost or stolen, and they are constantly online sending and receiving signals, so they are always a target for criminals.
-To keep your phone and its contents away from prying eyes and sticky fingers, you need to develop a strategy for protecting your valuable information.
+Smartphones, small devices that are constantly online sending and receiving signals, are always a target for criminals.
+To keep your phone and its contents safe and secure, you need to develop a strategy for protecting your personal information.
 Here are some tips on how to protect your smartphone from hackers and intruders.
+The examples below are derived from an iPhone 12 Mini running iOS 14.3 and an LG V40 ThinQ running Android 10.

 Update your OS and apps

-Software companies are constantly updating software, and not only for cosmetic reasons.
-Many software updates and bug fixes contain security improvements that help guard your smartphone against data breaches and intrusions, and close off vulnerabilities, making it harder for hackers to break through.
-When an update is announced for your smartphone’s operating system or for any of the apps you use, install it without delay.
+Software companies are constantly updating software, and many software updates and bug fixes contain security improvements that help guard your smartphone against data breaches and intrusions, or close off vulnerabilities, making it harder for hackers to break in.
+When an update is announced for your smartphone’s operating system or for any of the apps you use, install it immediately, or better still, set up automatic install for all.

 Avoid public Wi-Fi

-By now, everyone should know about the dangers of using open Wi-Fi for anything, because free public Wi-Fi in shopping centers, cafes, airports, or any other public venue, is open season for all kinds of online mischief.
+Everyone should be aware of the dangers of using open Wi-Fi, because the free Wi-Fi of shopping centers, cafes, airports, or any other public venue, is open season for all kinds of online mischief.
 Try to use only your private cell connection whenever possible and switch off Wi-Fi on your mobile phone altogether whenever you are in a public place.
 If that is not possible, consider using a VPN app, a utility that tunnels network communications through an encrypted connection.
 But choose carefully — not all VPNs are equal in quality.
-Also consider disabling Bluetooth while you’re out and about, unless you are wearing a smartwatch that requires it.
+Also, consider disabling Bluetooth while you’re out and about unless you are wearing a smartwatch that requires it.

 Lock your smartphone